- PCB Design

 Electronic devices can be divided into two major kinds: Passive and Active devices.

-Passive devices are those electronic components that do generate energy but can store it or dissipate it.
 Passive devices do not provide gain, amplification, or directionality to a circuit but instead provide attenuation – the gain is always less than unity.

-Here are some of the most common passive devices for your reference: Resistors, capacitors, inductors, and transformers.
+Here are some of the most common passive devices for your reference: resistors, capacitors, inductors, and transformers.

 - The resistors provide resistance to current flow in an electronic circuit.